Deborah is a writer, healer, and teacher. She enjoys helping people work towards healthier lives.

-I have since tried to teach all of my children the importance in believing in blessings, and in believing in something greater than ourselves.
+I have since tried to teach all of my children the importance of believing in blessings, and in believing in something greater than ourselves.
 When we can imagine life larger than is seen with the eyes, then we can live truly great lives.

-My children are learning that blessings are real, and that God is real, and we all have the power to manifest our lives exactly as we would have them, without the limitations placed on our lives by those with small, limited imaginations.
+My children are learning that blessings are real and that God is real, and we all have the power to manifest our lives exactly as we would have them, without the limitations placed on our lives by those with small, limited imaginations.
 We have in our power to be and do anything we want.

-One year, at Christmas, I was newly divorced, with six children living at home.
+Years later, I was newly divorced, with six children living at home.
 I worked hard, but as a single mom, I knew I couldn't provide much of a Christmas for my children.

-I figured the security of having a home with the rent paid and without the fear of eviction, along with heat, lights and food was a good Christmas present.
+I figured the security of having a home with the rent paid and without the fear of eviction, along with heat, lights, and food was a good Christmas present.

 Of course, there are groups and charities that provide gifts for needy families, but I didn't see my family as needy.
 We had the basics covered.
 We didn't "need" anything.
 As far as I was concerned that year, what we had gained in our lives far outweighed any presents I could purchase.

-I belonged to a book club then, and although I didn't feel like I fit in, socioeconomically, the girls in my book club were always kind.
-I began to feel like I belonged somewhere other than at work, and over the years, we developed a close-knit friendship within our group.
+I belonged to a book club then, and although I didn't feel like I fit in socioeconomically, the girls in my book club were always kind.
+I began to feel like I belonged somewhere other than at work, and over the years, we had developed a close-knit friendship within our group.

 As I went through my divorce and the changes that came along with that, my book club girlfriends were always there to lend an ear or a shoulder to cry on.
 Often they offered good advice about how to move forward with my life.
-That group of women was instrumental in teaching me that we create our own lives, and that we are responsible to ourselves and to our children to create the best life we possibly can.
+That group of women was instrumental in teaching me that we create our own lives and that we are responsible to ourselves and to our children to create the best life we possibly can.

-As Christmas approached that year, the women in book club presented me with the letter above.
+As Christmas approached that year, the women in the book club presented me with the letter above.
 I began crying as they explained that the ten of them would take care of Christmas for my family.
 With only a couple of weeks to go, I breathed a sigh of relief, knowing that they would help however they could.

 I didn't realize the full extent of their generosity and kindness until Christmas Eve, when several cars, fully loaded with gifts arrived at my house near midnight.
 The children had gone to bed, excited for our first Christmas in our new home, and excited about the potential for Santa Claus, after all the hard years we had previously experienced.